Mhp23/react-native-full-responsive/README.md

 Create your React Native app full responsive.

-Using this package you are be able to easily design your layouts, fonts etc responsive for all devices in all supported React Native platforms.
+Using this package you can easily design your layouts, fonts, etc responsive for all devices in all supported React Native platforms.
-Also if you like to read [How to make full responsive our React Native applications?](https://medium.com/@hpousty/how-to-make-full-responsive-our-react-native-applications-9adaf26c11b1) article in Medium.
+Also if you like to read [How to make fully responsive our React Native applications?](https://medium.com/@hpousty/how-to-make-full-responsive-our-react-native-applications-9adaf26c11b1) article in Medium.

 <p align="center">
   <img src="./baner.jpg" />